Breastfeeding And Your Diet

-- Get enough calcium and vitamin D: Breastfeeding women who are 19 or older need 1000 mg of calcium each day.
+- Get enough calcium and vitamin D. Breastfeeding women who are 19 or older need 1000 mg of calcium each day.
 Those who are younger than 18 years need 1300 mg of calcium each day.
 You can get calcium from dairy foods such as milk, yogurt, and cheese.
-Sunlight helps your body to make vitamin D. Women who are not exposed to the sun very much may have low vitamin D levels.
-During breastfeeding, you should get 5 micrograms of vitamin D each day.
-Fish oil is a good source of vitamin D. Milk and other foods are also fortified with vitamin D. Talk to your caregiver about supplements if you do not eat foods with calcium and you do not get very much sunlight.
+Sunlight helps your body make vitamin D. Women who are not exposed to the sun very much may have low vitamin D levels.
+While you are breastfeeding, you should get 5 micrograms of vitamin D each day.
+Fish oil is a good source of vitamin D. Milk and other foods are also fortified with vitamin D. Talk to your caregiver about supplements if you do not eat foods with calcium and you do not get much sunlight.

-- Get enough nutrients if you are on a special diet: Women who do not eat certain foods may not get enough of some nutrients.
-For example, women who follow a vegan diet do not eat animal products, such as meat, eggs, milk, and dairy.
+- Get enough nutrients if you are on a special diet.
+Women who do not eat certain foods may not get enough of some nutrients.
+For example, women who follow a vegan diet do not eat animal products, such as meat, eggs, and dairy products.
 Animal products provide important nutrients, such as protein and vitamin B12.
-Women who are lactose intolerant may not eat dairy products, which are rich sources of calcium and vitamin D. Talk to your caregiver if you follow a special diet and think you may need a supplement.
+You may not be able eat dairy products if you are lactose intolerant.
+Dairy products are high in calcium and vitamin D. Talk to your caregiver if you follow a special diet and think you may need a supplement.

 Do the foods I eat affect my baby?

-The food you eat usually does not affect your baby.
+The food you eat usually will not affect your baby.
 Most women find they can eat any type of food without causing a problem for their baby.
-If you think something you ate affected your baby, avoid eating the food that may have caused the problem.
+If you think something you ate affected your baby, do not eat the food that may have caused the problem.
 Talk to your caregiver if you think your baby has a food allergy or sensitivity.
 If your baby does have a food allergy, you can still breastfeed.

 What should I avoid or limit while I am breastfeeding?

-- Limit caffeine: Caffeine can also pass into your breast milk, so you may want to limit caffeine in your diet.
+- Limit caffeine.
+Caffeine can also pass into your breast milk, so you may want to limit caffeine.
 Caffeine is found in coffee, tea, some sodas, energy drinks, and chocolate.
 Ask your dietitian how much caffeine you can have each day.